Council to discuss OTR permit parking after complaints from biz owners

-OVER-THE-RHINE, OH.
-(FOX19) - Changes could be coming to the area’s residential parking permit program after several restaurants claim it’s costing them business.
+OVER-THE-RHINE, Ohio (FOX19) - Changes could be coming to the area’s residential parking permit program after several restaurants claim it is costing them business.

-It took away 500 free parking spaces and turned them into residential parking only.

-Residential parking permits cost $60 a year or $25 for low income residents.
+Enforcement began Feb.
+18, and in its first week of full enforcement 232 tickets were issued.

-The owner of Taft Ale House, Dave Kassling, says something needs to happen soon in order for OTR businesses to survive.
+Taft’s Ale House owner Dave Kassling says something needs to happen soon in order for Over-The-Rhine (OTR) businesses to survive.

-While the program started Jan.
-1, parking enforcement began Feb.
-18 and in it’s first week of full enforcement 232 tickets were issued.

 "In order for businesses in OTR to truly survive we need to solve this parking issue and I think the pendulum swung a little too far in the resident's direction," said Kassling.

-OTR resident Jodi Stacy, told city leaders this week that the new parking program needs some time before they decide to change it.
+OTR resident, Jodi Stacy, disagrees with Kassling.
+She told city leaders this week that the new parking program needs to stay.

-“I was asked by my suburban friends how i liked living downtown i would tell them it was great except the parking was a nightmare,” she said.

-Kassling says he wants to work with residents, but he doesn't want his customers to be discouraged from coming to Taft's Ale House because they can't find parking.
+“I like living downtown, but parking can be a nightmare.
+Residents should be able to park in front of their own homes, not blocks away,” she said.

+Kassling says understands where residents are coming from, but that the current program is hurting his business.
+He says customers are opting to eat out of OTR to avoid parking hassles.

 Kassling, along with several other OTR business owners, have been pushing for change to the program at City Hall.